Account-based marketing (ABM)

 Advanced analytics is the autonomous or semi-autonomous examination of data or content with sophisticated techniques and tools.
 It typically extends beyond those of traditional business intelligence (BI), discovering deeper insights, making predictions, or generating recommendations.

 AI-assisted demand generation describes using an algorithm to predict who OUTSIDE of your database is qualified or not qualified.

 In mathematics and computer science, an algorithm is an unambiguous specification of how to solve a class of problems.
 Algorithms can perform calculation, data processing and automated reasoning tasks.

 API stands for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.

 Artificial Intelligence is (1) a branch of computer science dealing with the simulation of intelligent behavior in computers; (2) the capability of a machine to imitate intelligent human behavior.

 On the Internet, B2B (business-to-business), also known as e-biz, is the exchange of products, services or information (aka e-commerce) between businesses, rather than between businesses and consumers.

-The amount of data available is referred to as the coverage.
+The amount of data available is referred to as coverage.
 With B2B data, this typically represents the volume of contacts or accounts that can be provided.

-Considered a core component of business intelligence, a data warehouse is the centralized repository for storing, reporting and analyzing structured, filtered data.
+Considered a core component of business intelligence, a data warehouse is a centralized repository for storing, reporting and analyzing structured, filtered data.
 A data warehouse is typically fed by several streams of data from both internal and external sources.